11 gifts for the outdoor enthusiasts in your life

 VSSL first-aid kit

 VSSL knows how to pack a lot of functionality in the most efficient space possible.
 The company’s combination flashlight and first-aid kit is designed to be rugged and versatile, offering first-aid essentials, a compass, and a 200-lumen flood-beam flashlight with four lighting modes in a packable, waterproof package made of military-grade aluminum.
-VSSL also offers the mini first-aid kit, which includes only the most essential essentials.
-Or you can customize your own kit with the company’s build-your-own option.
+VSSL also offers a mini first-aid kit, which includes only the most essential essentials.
+Or you can customize a kit with the company’s build-your-own option.

 Fast Company’s Recommender section is dedicated to surfacing innovative products, services, and brands that are changing how we live and work.
 Every item that we write about is independently selected by our editors and, whenever possible, tested and reviewed.
 Fast Company may receive revenue from some links in our stories; however, all selections are based on our editorial judgment.